High Street railway station, New South Wales

 High Street railway station is located on the Main Northern line in New South Wales, Australia.
 It serves the High Street area of Maitland opening on 27 May 1856.

 High Street formerly had a wooden structure on the footbridge, however this was destroyed by fire in 1987 and replaced with a waiting shelter on the platform.
 Only the eastern half of the platform remains in use, with the western part fenced off.

 Platforms and services

 High Street has one island platform with two faces.
-It is serviced by NSW TrainLink Hunter Line services travelling between Newcastle, Maitland and Telarah.
+It is serviced by Sydney Trains Hunter Line services travelling between Newcastle, Maitland and Telarah.
 It is also serviced by one early morning service to Scone.